-Description: Charlie Nilon is a Professor of Urban Wildlife Management in the University of Missouri's School of Natural Resources.
-His research focuses on urban wildlife conservation and urban exology, human dimensions of wildlife conservation, and environmental justice.
-Dr. Nilon and his students study how ecological and socioeconomic factors influence wildlife species composition and individual's day-to-day environment, and environmental justice issues associated with access to nature.
+Description: Dr. Nilon’s research focuses on urban wildlife conservation and urban ecology, human dimensions of wildlife conservation, and environmental justice.
+Dr. Nilon and his students study how ecological and socioeconomic factors influence wildlife species composition and individual’s day-to-day environment, and environmental justice issues associated with access to nature.

 Title: Lions in the Balance: Man-Eaters, Manes, and Men with Guns

-Description: Craig Packer is a Distinguished McKnight University Professor in the Department of Ecology, Evolution and Behavior at the University of Minnesota.
-He first went to East Africa in 1972 as a field assistant to Jane Goodall and returned to Gombe in 1974-75 to conduct his PhD research on olive baboons.
+Description: Dr. Packer first went to East Africa in 1972 as a field assistant to Jane Goodall and returned to Gombe in 1974-75 to conduct his PhD research on olive baboons.
 After a brief study of Japanese macaques in Hakusan National Park, he returned to Tanzania in 1978 to head the Serengeti and Ngorongoro Lion Projects.
 His book, Into Africa, won the John Burroughs Medal in 1995, and he was elected to the American Academy of Arts and Sciences in 2003.
 Over the past 10 years, he has served as an official member of the Tanzanian Delegation to CITES and founded an NGO to measure the effectiveness of Foreign Aid projects in rural Africa.
 Dr. Packer has published over 150 scientific papers, and his new book, Lions in the Balance: Man-Eaters, Manes and Men with Guns, was published in September 2015.

-Eric Singsaas Director of Research, Wisconsin Institute for Sustainable Technology
+Dr. Eric Singsaas PhD, Director of Research, Wisconsin Institute for Sustainable Technology

 Title: 21st Century Technology Innovations to Sustain People, the Economy and Planet Earth